Skip to Content

 Current value?~23.4393° (decreasing)

-Continue to Eccentricity to learn how Earth’s orbital shape changes over time.
+Continue to Eccentricity to see how Earth’s orbital shape changes over time.

 Last updated on: